eerimoq/pumbaa/docs/library-reference/standard/socket.rst

       of address depends on the address family — see above.)

-   .. method:: socket.shutdown(how)
+   .. method:: shutdown(how)

       Shut down one or both halves of the connection.

-   .. data:: socket.family
+   .. data:: family

       The socket family.
 Read only.

-   .. data:: socket.type
+   .. data:: type

       The socket type.
 Read only.

-   .. data:: socket.proto
+   .. data:: proto

       The socket protocol.
 Read only.